dominiksalvet/ux430ua-jack-volume/CONTRIBUTING.md

 ## License

 By contributing, you agree that your contributions will be licensed under the same license that is published in the [*LICENSE.md*](LICENSE.md) file.

----

-## Forking this project

-In case you decide to fork this project and continue with the development on your own, files in the [*meta*](meta) directory should be all that is about to modify after forking the project to **completely transfer it** with all associated references.
-However, there **still could exist some exceptions** that for some reason can't fully depend on that files and will required additional manual review afterwards.
-If they exist, they are listed as file names in the *exceptions* file placed in the [*meta*](meta) directory, one per line.